 In the sixth month (following Elizabeth's impregnation and the five months of her seclusion), God sent the angel Gabriel to Mary in Nazareth (Luke 1:26,27).
-She was told that she would be with child, a son, and should give Him the name Jesus, the Son of the Most High God (1:31).
+She was told that she would be with child, a son, and should give Him the name Jesus (Yeshua), the Son of the Most High God (1:31).
 Gabriel also added that Mary's relative, Elizabeth, was in her sixth month of pregnancy (1:36).
 This would have been in early to mid December on the eventual Gregorian calendar, which is when Hanukkah usually takes place (although, in some years, it is a little earlier or later).

 The average length of human gestation in the womb is about 40 weeks, which is a little over 9 months.
 If we add this to the timing of Hanukkah, usually in early to mid December, we arrive at late September to early October, which is when the Feast of Tabernacles typically takes place.
 Thus, it appears likely that Jesus was born at this time on the Hebraic calendar of feasts and festivals.

 Furthermore, the Feast of Tabernacles lasts for seven days, with a final sacred assembly on the eighth day (Leviticus 23:34-36,39).
 A Jewish baby boy is circumcised on the eighth day following birth.
-Thus, it seems probable that Jesus was born on the first day, and circumcised on the eighth day, of the Feast of Tabernacles = Sukkot.
+Thus, it seems likely that Jesus was born on the first day, and circumcised on the eighth day, of the Feast of Tabernacles = Sukkot.